 Clicking on the logo on Google's home page will take you to search results for Robert Bunsen.

-In this video, you can see that the animation of the bunsen burner logo changes slightly with mouseover:
+In the video above, you can see that the animation of the bunsen burner logo changes slightly with mouseover.